tuffy/python-audio-tools/src/encoders/NOTES.rst

   around as much of the encoding process as possible.
   That is, we'll want to stop interfacing with the interpreter and drop to C - so avoid raising exceptions directly in sub-functions.
-  It's better to implement encoding status results instead which can be transformed into an exception once the thread state has been restored.
+  It's better to have encoding functions return status results instead which can be transformed into an exception once the thread state has been restored.